Use case

 How does LoadStrike handle distributed load?

 LoadStrike handles distributed load through coordinator and agent patterns that let the test stay one workload even when execution spans more than one node.
-The public docs also describe NATS-backed distributed execution for teams that need a broader self-hosted load footprint.
+The docs also describe NATS-backed distributed execution for teams that need a broader self-hosted load footprint.

 That matters when a single host is not enough for the workload, the scenario needs environment-specific placement, or the team wants one transaction-aware runtime across multiple execution nodes.